miyako/4d-topic-AI-and-4D/README.md

 * on Mac, goto "System Settings > Desktop and Dock" and change the default browser to [Chrome, Edge or Firefox](https://developer.4d.com/docs/WebServer/qodly-studio)
 * goto Design > Qodly Studio…
-  * **Note**: the menu item is title  "Web Studio…" in 4D 20 LTS. the item does not appear if a valid *4D Developer Professional* licence is not installed
+  * **Note**: the menu item is titled  "Web Studio…" in 4D 20 LTS. the item does not appear if a valid *4D Developer Professional* licence is not installed

 * click "Data"